ROW CHANGE expression

 A ROW CHANGE expression returns a token or a timestamp that represents the last change to a row.

-- Specifies that a token that is a BIGINT value is returned that represents a relative point in the modification sequence of a row.
+- Specifies that a BIGINT value representing a relative point in the modification sequence of a row is to be returned.
 If the row has not been changed, the result is a token that represents when the initial value was inserted.
+The result can be null.
+ROW CHANGE TOKEN is not deterministic.

 - FOR table-designator